hyperupcall/blog/content/post/render latex with katex in hugo.md

 3. Activate the KaTeX partial in the markdown file

 ## Create a KaTex partial
-To get KaTex to work, you have to to import their JavaScript and CSS files.
+To get KaTex to work, you must import their JavaScript and CSS files.
 We're going to do this using Hugo partials.
 To do this, create a `katex.html` partial in your `layouts/partials` directory of your Hugo project.
 In this file, just import the [required files](https://katex.org/docs/browser.html).

 ```html
 <!-- CSS File -->